 Phil Manzanera is one of the UK’s best-known musicians and record producers, having shot to prominence in the early ‘70’s as the lead guitarist with the seminal band, Roxy Music.
 He is widely acknowledged as one of the world’s leading guitarists and is in much demand both as a performer and record producer.

-In the last 12 months alone, Phil Manzanera has co-produced Pink Floyd’s ‘The Endless River’, which was a global hit, achieving No 1 in over 20 countries, he released, ‘The Sound of Blue’, his own autobiographical album, co-produced David Gilmour new album, ‘Rattle That Lock’, which again topped the charts in 12 countries, including the UK, and was Maestro Concertatore of La Notte della Taranta, Italy’s largest free festival.
+Over the last four years he has co-produced Pink Floyd’s ‘The Endless River’, which was a global hit, achieving No 1 in over 20 countries, he released, ‘The Sound of Blue’, his own autobiographical album, co-produced David Gilmour new album, ‘Rattle That Lock’, which again topped the charts in 12 countries, including the UK, and was Maestro Concertatore of La Notte della Taranta, Italy’s largest free festival.
 He also took part in ‘Sunshine of Your Love’ a tribute concert to Jack Bruce.
-Manzanera is touring with David Gilmour, having already played sell-out shows in Europe and the UK: in December the band heads for South America, playing dates in Brazil, Argentina and Chile.
+Manzanera also toured with David Gilmour, having already played sell-out shows in Europe and the UK: in December 2015 the band headed for South America, playing dates in Brazil, Argentina and Chile.

 Phil Manzanera was born in London to a Colombian mother and English father, and spent most of his childhood in different parts of the Americas: Hawaii, Venezuela, Colombia and Cuba.
 It was in Cuba that the young Manzanera, aged six, encountered his first guitar, a Spanish guitar owned by his mother.
 Phil’s early musical accomplishments were Cuban folksongs learnt against the upheaval of the Cuban Revolution.